algoam-Banyoles/algoam/README.md

 to checking each channel's `/live` page—preferring the handle when available— through a CORS proxy.

+When a live stream is found it appears in a list under the button.
+Each result includes a **Copiar** button that places the live URL into the first empty video field of the form so you can easily load it.

 To use the Data API method you need your own key: